 Tyehimba Jess, (visit website) author of Olio, reads with Jill McDonough, whose latest book is Reaper.

 Fred Marchant reads from Said Not Said with Alex Dmitrov, whose new collection is Together and by Ourselves.

-Remembering Poets: A Celebration of Philip Levine, Mark Strand, C.K.
+Remembering Poets: A Celebration of Philip Levine, Mark Strand, James Tate, C.K.
 Williams, and C.D.
 Wright, with Jorie Graham, Gail Mazur, Robert Pinsky, and others.

 Jorie Graham reads from her new collection, Fast.